Colleges by Location

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most vital data you should know about admission policy and requirements at Lincoln University, Missouri.
+Discovering as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
+Check out some important data about admission policy and requirements at Lincoln University, Missouri.

-According to the most recent information reported, this school uses standardized test scores for admission.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the newest information reported, this school uses standardized test scores for admission.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 18 and the average GPA was 2.84.
+The average ACT score for all the admitted students in 2024 was 18 while the average GPA was 2.9.
 The SAT Critical Reading average score was 448 for the accepted students, while the average SAT Math score was 433.

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 30%.
+This academic institution has the six-year graduation rate of 22%.

 Student Body

-Deciding if a school is the right fit for you is not an easy task.
-Knowing more about the student population can help you get a better understanding of the school's culture and life.
+Picking a school that is the right place for you is not a simple task.
+You can have a better understanding of the school's culture and way of life by learning more about the student body.

 Main Student Body